SU-Bolides/3D_cam-RB5/raspberry_receiver/readme.md

 ## Overview

-This node acts as a bridge between an external controller (e.g., RB5 robot or remote interface) and motor controllers.
+This node acts as a bridge between an external controller (e.g., RB5 ) and motor controllers.
 It receives JSON commands over UDP and publishes them to ROS topics:

 - `/cmd_vel` → Vehicle velocity
 - `/cmd_dir` → Steering angle